Billy Fiske: Memorials and tributes

 As of 2003, a Hollywood film named The Few was in preparation for release in 2008, based on the story of Fiske.
 Bill Bond, who conceived the Battle of Britain Monument in London, described a Variety magazine outline of the film's historical content as "Totally wrong.
 The whole bloody lot."
-In addition to a 2005 documentary (American Warrior: Billy Fiske), Red Valley Productions performed a new play based on his life called Billy Fiske: King of Speed at the Alexandra Theatre, Bognor Regis from 20–25 July 2010.
+In addition to a 2005 documentary (American Warrior: Billy Fiske), Red Valley Productions performed a new play based on his life called Billy Fiske: King of Speed at the Alexandra Theatre, Bognor Regis from 20 to 25 July 2010.

 On 4 June 2024 the Billy Fiske Foundation unveiled and dedicated the Billy Fiske statue at the U.S. Embassy in London, UK.
 Remarks were presented at the private event by The Honorable Matthew W Barzun, 66th Ambassador to the Court of St James, sculptor Jenna Gearing as well as by Billy Fiske Foundation president Kevin Billings.
 Gearing was commissioned to create the work of art, which is sculpted in bronze.
 The statue will reside inside the embassy, at the entrance to the Office of Defense Cooperation.

 In 2025, the Board of the Billy Fiske Foundation formed a partnership with Trinity Hall, University of Cambridge, to create the Billy Fiske Centenary Scholarship.
-Meant to honour Billy Fiske’s legacy, 100 years on from when he enrolled at the College, by supporting a Masters studentship.
-Trinity Hall is fundraising in conjunction with the Billy Fiske Foundation to support an American student coming to Trinity Hall, to study in October 2028, for a masters degree course in any subject.
+Meant to honour Billy Fiske's legacy, 100 years on from when he enrolled at the College, by supporting a Masters studentship.
+Trinity Hall is fundraising in conjunction with the Billy Fiske Foundation to support an American student coming to Trinity Hall, to study in October 2028, for a master's degree course in any subject.
 This effort will thereby help in the aim to strengthen the relationship between the United States and the United Kingdom.